ethersphere/bee-docs/docs/learn/faq.md

 ### How do I set up a blockchain endpoint?

-We recommend you run your own [xDAI Node using Nethermind](https://www.xdaichain.com/for-validators/new-validator-process-flow/nethermind-node-setup).
+We recommend you run your own [Gnosis Node using Nethermind](https://docs.gnosischain.com/node/tools/sedge).

 - If you use "bee start"